-- Different laser equipments may interfere with each other’s results.
+Different laser equipment may interfere with each other's results.
 It is a good idea to consult with your current service provider if you are not sure the equipment model from your previous provider.

-- You may not be a good candidate for laser treatment if you are on medications what induce skin photosensitivity.
+You may not be a good candidate for laser treatment if you are on medications what induce skin photosensitive.

 Planning out your outdoor activities before you start your touch ups.